Customer monitoring

 Best time to run dishwasher/laundry based on live solar and tariff periods

 The shadow monitor optimiser runs every 30 minutes across every connected battery, evaluating three tariff-aware strategies and storing decisions with confidence scores.
 A separate shadow dispatch engine runs a MILP optimiser against 4-hour price forecasts every 5 minutes.
-Both store results in the database.
-This is not a mockup.
+Shadow optimisation runs internally against live telemetry only.
+Shadow dispatch runs internally against live telemetry only.
+Shadow workflows do not write to customer systems, settle trades, or represent live customer functionality.

-Live read-only telemetry, savings context, and support paths for connected systems.
+Live read-only telemetry, savings context, diagnostics, and support for connected systems.

 New brand integrations are still being hardened and expanded before they are called fully live.